-• a minimum of 60% in English 12 and Biology 12 (or equivalent courses)

-- Competitive average entry - ANAT 1101 periodically offered online through Bow Valley College may be used in place of Biology 12 admission requirement.
+- a minimum of 60% in English 12 and Biology 12 (or equivalent courses) - Competitive average entry - ANAT 1101 periodically offered online through Bow Valley College may be used in place of Biology 12 admission requirement.
 (Please note that if students achieve a grade of 64% or higher the course may qualify for program transfer credit.) - A pass in Math 11 (Foundations or Pre-calculus)

-For the 2018-19 academic year, 6 seats will be reserved for qualified Yukon First Nation students.
-The program application deadline is May 1, 2018, and should these reserved seats remain unfilled by June 3, 2018 (deadline to accept a seat) they will be offered to the next most-qualified applicant.
+For the 2019-2020 academic year, 6 seats will be reserved for qualified Yukon First Nation students.
 Please contact a program advisor for any additional information.